yagizhanbilaldurak/OpenGLProject/README.md

 # Interactive Windmill Simulation with OpenGL
 This is a simple OpenGL project that simulates a windmill scene with interactive elements.
 You can control the wind speed and switch between day and night to see how the environment reacts in real-time.

 The project was built using C++ and OpenGL as a way to practice animation, UI controls, and basic interaction logic.

+The scene also features animated blades, moving clouds, and dynamic lighting to enhance the visual realism and user experience.

 ---